pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

 }

 ```
-> Interestingly Program.cs is entry point of application execution just like void main().
+> Interestingly Program.cs is an entry point of application execution just like main().

-Run the application now, ASP.NET Core renders static HTML page.
+Run the application now.
+Notice that ASP.NET Core renders the static HTML page.

-Delete this index.html page, we will be injecting this dynamically later.
+Delete this `index.html` page, we will be injecting this dynamically later.
 Till now you saw demonstration of “wwwroot“ as root folder for ASP.NET Core web apps.

 # Step 3: Angular 2 in ASP.NET Core

-Angular 2 is famously claiming to be ONE Framework for MOBILE and DESKTOP apps.
-There’s won’t be any breaking changes after final release.
+Angular 2 has famously claimed to be the ONE Framework for MOBILE and DESKTOP apps.

-This tutorial refers [5 MIN QUICK START](https://angular.io/docs/ts/latest/quickstart.html) for getting started, it’s more focused on other light weight code editors; but here we are using Visual Studio 2015 Community Edition Update 3 for its built in TypeScript tooling and other features.
+This tutorial refers to [5 MIN QUICK START](https://angular.io/docs/ts/latest/quickstart.html) for getting started.
+The 5-minute guide is more focused on other light weight code editors; but here we are using Visual Studio 2015 Community Edition Update 3 for its built in TypeScript tooling and other features.

 We will be using Webpack for module bundler, it’s an excellent alternative to the systemJS approach.
 To know more about inner details of read [webpack and Angular 2](https://angular.io/docs/ts/latest/guide/webpack.html#!#configure-webpack)